sudoliyang/CodeSchool-Downloader/README.md

-# Code-School-Downloader
+# CodeSchool-Downloader
-This is a python code that helps you to download [Code School](https://www.codeschool.com/) courses and screencasts videos.
+This is a python code that helps you to download all videos from [Code School](https://www.codeschool.com/).

 # Requirement